 The Bartlett family.

-Joseph was described as a blacksmith but built up quite a full portfolio of properties in Chalfont St Giles and Coleshill including Hunger Hill Farm famous as the house where Thomas Elwood lived.
+Joseph was described as a blacksmith but built up quite a full portfolio of properties in Chalfont St Giles and Coleshill including Hunger Hill Farm, famous as the house where Thomas Elwood lived.
 He is also known to have acted as a mortgagor to local people.
-He died in 1731 in Chalfont St Giles and was buried in Jordan's.
-In his will he left the house in Chalfont St Giles in which he was residing to his wife Elizabeth.
-(From references in a deed of Sanford's it is likely that it was this house.)
-He left a farmhouse and four cottages in the village of Chalfont St Giles to his daughter Jane Wingfield and a bequest of £50 to his granddaughter Jane Wingfield; but the rest of this property to his son Henry Bartlett
+He died in 1731 in Chalfont St Giles and was buried in Jordans.
+In his Will he left the house in Chalfont St Giles in which he was residing to his wife Elizabeth.
+(From references in a deed of Sanfords it is likely that this was the site of the house.)
+He left a farmhouse and four cottages in the village of Chalfont St Giles to his daughter Jane Wingfield and a bequest of £50 to his granddaughter Jane Wingfield; but the rest of his property to his son Henry Bartlett.

-So with no Bartlett's remaining and Jane Wingfield becoming Jane Wilson the property they own in Chalfont St Giles now shows under the Wilson name in such things as tax records.
-Jane Wilson died in 1810 but having no children left all the property to her husband's nephew George Thompson who put it all up the sale.
+So with no Bartletts remaining and Jane Wingfield becoming Jane Wilson the property they own in Chalfont St Giles now shows under the Wilson name in such things as tax records.
+Jane Wilson died in 1810 but having no children left all the property to her husband's nephew George Thompson who put it all up for sale.

 Tracing the Bartlett, Wingfield and Wilson families has proven very complex and much more needs to be done to confirm the details.

 REFERENCES.
 Unless otherwise specified, all references given above refer to catalogue references at the Centre for Buckinghamshire Studies at Aylesbury.
 (County Record Office)

 This print is a section of the Chalfont History website.

 John Dodd ©2012 www.chalfonthistory.co.uk